 After all, the philosophy behind the Rajarajeswara temple at Darasuram is all about ‘Nithya Vinodam’ — which means ‘perpetual amazement’.

 Is this the oldest statue of Kannapar?

-(You may want to read about the various halls or mandapam in my previous post).
+(You may want to read about the various halls or mandapam of the Darasuram temple and their importance, in my previous post).

 Intricately carved pillars of Darasuram temple

-As the priest showed us one pillar after another with enthusiasm, I envisioned ourselves to be travellers akin to the status of the Chinese Traveller Hiuen-Tsang guided by the temple priest from the Chola era, accorded a royal reception and welcomed amidst the clunks of the chisel, watching and inspecting the craftsmen invoke life into the stones by their able hands, lending an able ear to the discussions being presided over by the architects, the craftsmen, and the Masons and thus partaking in these everyday activities of the Chola empire!
+Meanwhile, as the temple kurukal of Darasuram showed us one pillar after another with enthusiasm, I envisioned ourselves to be travellers — akin to the Chinese Traveller Hiuen-Tsang, guided by the temple priest from the Chola era : accorded a royal reception and welcomed amidst the clunks of the chisel, watching and inspecting the craftsmen invoke life into the stones by their able hands, lending an able ear to the discussions being presided over by the architects, the craftsmen, and the masons, while partaking in these everyday activities of the Chola empire!

 Carvings and Contradictions of Airavateswarar temple

 While browsing through one of the niches of the Darasuram temple, we could not divert our gaze and wonderment from the basaltic sculpture of Goddess Ganga.
 Everything seemed so perfect with the way it was sculpted- from the eyebrows to the fingernails to the nose.